NiklasTiede/Github-Trending-API/README.md

 - fastAPI | *web framework*
 - uvicorn | *ASGI server*

-See  <a href="https://stats.uptimerobot.com/5KMN7t0E5M" target="_blank">UptimeRobot</a> to ensure yourself that this API is reliable.
+See [UptimeRobot](https://stats.uptimerobot.com/5KMN7t0E5M) to ensure yourself that this API is reliable.

 <h1><img src="docs/tutorial.png" width="25px"#> How to Use</h1>